Chemistry Pathways

 Areas of Study

-• What are the options for energy production?
+• What are the current and future options for supplying energy?

-• How can the yield of a chemical product be optimised?
+• How can the rate and yield of chemical reactions be optimised?

 Unit Assessment